Our staff is made up of passionate professionals who all have one goal in mind - to loosen the yoke of extreme poverty in Korah.

 Founder & Executive Director HFK

 As Executive Director, Eve acts under the HFK Board of Directors to oversee all HFK’s programs and operations.
-Eve is in ongoing, continuous communication with KGHC, our partner in Ethiopia, directing all spending, leading, and supervising the management and development of our charitable activities.
+Eve is in ongoing, continuous communication with HFK Ethiopia's Country director and staff, directing all spending, leading, and supervising the management and development of our charitable activities.
 Eve is regularly on the ground in Korah, often bringing short-term team members from the U.S. and Canada with her.

 Eve was born in Germany and spent her early years living in Europe including 2 years in Sardinia, Italy, where she was exposed for the first time to people existing in very poor circumstances and children living in orphanages.
 These childhood experiences influenced her and after attending Aldersgate Bible College in Moose Jaw, Saskatchewan, she obtained a social work degree from the University of North Dakota.
 Here she met her husband Dave and they subsequently settled in Orlando, Florida, where they adopted their three sons.
 In Florida Eve worked as a facilitator for the U.S. Navy’s Alcohol & Drug Addictions Prevention Program, and in juvenile corrections.